-Specific restrictions to enforcement against an individual debtor's primary residence may apply following a debtor's submission to Greek Law 3869/2010, as recently amended.
+Specific restrictions to enforcement against an individual debtor's primary residence may apply following a debtor's submission to Greek law 3869/2010, as amended and in force.
 For a detailed description, see "-Settlement of Amounts due by Over-indebted Individuals".